nanos-world/docs/scripting/global-variables/Render.rst

-    bCenterX = false -- If true, then interpret the screen space position X coordinate as the center of the rendered text. bCenterY = false -- If true, then interpret the screen space position Y coordinate as the center of the rendered text. bOutlined = false -- If true, then the text should be rendered with an outline. outlineColor = Color(1, 1, 1, 1) -- Color to render the outline for the text.
+    bCenterX = false -- If true, then interpret the screen space position X coordinate as the center of the rendered text. bCenterY = false -- If true, then interpret the screen space position Y coordinate as the center of the rendered text. bOutlined = false -- If true, then the text should be rendered with an outline. bEnableShadow = true -- If true, then shadow will be enabled outlineColor = Color(1, 1, 1, 1) -- Color to render the outline for the text.

     Render.AddText(0, text, location, fontType, fontSize, textColor, kerning, bCenterX, bCenterY, bEnableShadow, shadowOffset, shadowColor, bOutlined, outlineColor)